Center for Career Design Internship Funding

 - Applicants whose proposal is accepted by more than one department or program will be required to choose only one grant.

-- Prepare your budget and proposal .
-You will be asked to upload this.
+- You will be asked to upload a budget and proposal.

 - Your application and your written proposal must be your own work and conform to Dartmouth College’s Academic Honor Principle.